Raisul1239/Curl/readme.rst

-Getting api data from openlibrary.org using Curl PHP and Codeigniter.
+Getting book data from openlibrary.org api using Curl PHP and Codeigniter.